SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 - State is the components memory.
 - Updating state causes a component to re-render.
 - Props is external data.
 Data owned by the parent component.
-- Receiving new props causes component to re-render.
+- Receiving new props causes a component to re-render.
 Usually when the parent's state has been updated.
 - Props are read only.
 - Used by parent to configure child component.